Practivio/amazon/content/products/portable-washing-machine-16l-mini-washer-foldable-and-dryer-with-3-modes-deep-cleaning-upgraded-small-collapsible-laundry-for-travel-home-apartment-hotel-and-camping-B0F7L56DCS/index.md

 ---
 title: "Portable Washing Machine, 16L Mini Washer Foldable and Dryer with 3 Modes Deep Cleaning, Upgraded Small Collapsible Laundry for Travel, Home, Apartment, Hotel and camping"
-description: "washer and dryer appliances near me: Data-driven within Best Value ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, momen…"
+description: "best budget washer and dryer 2022: Data-driven ranking using the Practivio Score™.
+Positioned by quality, value, demand, findability, momentum."
-keywords: ["washer and dryer appliances near me"]
+keywords: ["best budget washer and dryer 2022"]
-seo_title: "washer and dryer appliances near me — Smart Buy Best Value (2025)"
+seo_title: "best budget washer and dryer 2022 — Compare (2025)"
 canonicalURL: "/products/portable-washing-machine-16l-mini-washer-foldable-and-dryer-with-3-modes-deep-cleaning-upgraded-small-collapsible-laundry-for-travel-home-apartment-hotel-and-camping-B0F7L56DCS/"
 ---

-**🏆 Practivio Score™:** 706 — _Smart Buy_
+**🛒 Practivio Score™:** 187 — _Compare_

-*If you're comparing **washer and dryer appliances near me**, **[Portable Washing Machine, 16L Mini Washer Foldable and Dryer with 3 Modes Deep Cleaning, Upgraded Small Collapsible Laundry for Travel, Home, Apartment, Hotel and camping](https://www.amazon.com/dp/B0F7L56DCS?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **best budget washer and dryer 2022**, **[Portable Washing Machine, 16L Mini Washer Foldable and Dryer with 3 Modes Deep Cleaning, Upgraded Small Collapsible Laundry for Travel, Home, Apartment, Hotel and camping](https://www.amazon.com/dp/B0F7L56DCS?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Portable Washing Machine, 16L Mini Washer Foldable and Dryer with 3 Modes Deep Cleaning, Upgraded Small Collapsible Laundry for Travel, Home, Apartment, Hotel and camping” on Amazon](https://www.amazon.com/dp/B0F7L56DCS?tag=practivio-20)
-This Clothes Washing Machines ranks **91 of 276**, inside the **Best Value tier**.
+This Washers & Dryers ranks **61 of 93**, inside the **Best Value tier**.
-Relative performance leads to this: Practivio recommends it as a **Smart Buy**.
+Relative performance leads to this: Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: ranked 85 among 276 (top 31% in affordability).
+Price: ranked 5 among 93 (top 6% in affordability).
-Reviews: ranked 137 among 276 (top 50% by volume).
+Reviews: ranked 58 among 93 (top 63% by volume).
-Rating: ranked 23 among 276 (top 9% for stars).
+Rating: ranked 4 among 93 (top 5% for stars).
-Demand: ranked 13 among 276 (top 5% for current demand).
+Demand: ranked 11 among 93 (top 12% for current demand).

 ### Position in tier
 Evaluations are made only against peers in this tier.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Best Value achieves a Practivio Score™ of 807.00.
+The Hidden Gem for Best Value achieves a Practivio Score™ of 248.00.
-This pick trails the Hidden Gem by 101.00 points.
+This pick trails the Hidden Gem by 61.00 points.
 Keep this in mind when weighing your top choices.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B01N68XF0O?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B09YLKMHLH?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Eligibility requires meeting fundamental criteria.